Night buses in London: N11

 Route N11 commenced operating on 13 April 1984 between Shepherd's Bush Green and Liverpool Street station.
 In April 1985 it was extended at both ends, westward to Acton Town and east to Hackney Central.
 It was extended east again in November 1985 to Hackney Wick.
-In August 1986 it was diverted at the western end from Shepherds Bush to Turnham Green, this was reversed in February 1994.
+In August 1986 it was diverted at the western end from Shepherd's Bush to Turnham Green, this was reversed in February 1994.

 Having been replaced between Trafalgar Square and Hackney Wick in October 1989 by route N6, it resumed operating to Liverpool Street in February 1994.
 In March 2001 it was diverted at Hammersmith to Wembley Stadium.
 Having been operated by London United since its inception, on 29 June 2003 it was taken over by London General.
-On 7 June 2008, route N11 was diverted at West Ealing to Ealing Broadway being replaced by route 297.
+On 7 June 2008, route N11 was diverted at West Ealing to Ealing Broadway station being replaced by route 297.

-On 23 November 2022, it was announced that route N11 would be rerouted to run to Trafalgar Square instead of Liverpool Street, following a consultation that proposed that it would be replaced with the N26 and a new route, N507.
-This change will be implemented by the end of 2023.
+On 23 November 2022, it was announced that route N11 would be rerouted to run to Whitehall instead of Shoreditch following a successful consultation.
+The withdrawn section of the route is now covered by an extended route N26.
+This change was implemented on 29 April 2023.